Mobile phones on aircraft

-In the U.S., Federal Communications Commission (FCC) regulations prohibit the use of mobile phones aboard aircraft in flight.
+In the U.S., the Federal Communications Commission (FCC) regulations prohibit the use of mobile phones aboard aircraft in flight.
 Contrary to popular misconception, the Federal Aviation Administration (FAA) does not actually prohibit the use of personal electronic devices (including cell phones) on aircraft.
-Paragraph (b)(5) of 14 CFR 91.21 leaves it up to the airlines to determine if devices can be used in flight, allowing use of "Any other portable electronic device that the operator of the aircraft has determined will not cause interference with the navigation or communication system of the aircraft on which it is to be used."
+Paragraph (b)(5) of 14 CFR 91.21 permits airlines to determine if devices can be used in flight, allowing use of "any other portable electronic device that the operator of the aircraft has determined will not cause interference with the navigation or communication system of the aircraft on which it is to be used."

 In Europe, regulations and technology have allowed the limited introduction of the use of passenger mobile phones on some commercial flights, and elsewhere in the world many airlines are moving towards allowing mobile phone use in flight.
 Many airlines still do not allow the use of mobile phones on aircraft.
 Those that do often ban the use of mobile phones during take-off and landing.

 Many passengers are pressing airlines and their governments to allow and deregulate mobile phone use, while some airlines, under the pressure of competition, are also pushing for deregulation or seeking new technology which could solve the present problems.
-On the other hand, official aviation agencies and safety boards are resisting any relaxation of the present safety rules unless and until it can be conclusively shown that it would be safe to do so.
+Official aviation agencies and safety boards are resisting any relaxation of the present safety rules unless and until it can be conclusively shown that it would be safe to do so.
 There are both technical and social factors which make the issues more complex than a simple discussion of safety versus hazard.

+History

+A regulation, SR-446, prohibiting the usage of FM radios onboard aircraft at certain times was issued by the Federal Aviation Agency on 25 May 1961 in response to studies that showed they could interfere with VHF omnidirectional range navigation systems operating on the 108 to 118 MHz frequency band.
+Subsequent testing led to the expansion of the covered devices to all "portable electronic devices" in the first published rulemaking in 14 CFR 91.19 in 1966.
+The Federal Communications Commission ban on use of cell phones in flight was promulgated in 1994.